 - In recent research by MIND, almost a third of the workers polled did not feel able to talk openly to their line manager if they felt stressed.
 The TUC biennial survey 2012 again ranked stress first (63%) in the top five hazards of concern to workers in the transport and communications sector.

-Our position paper on work related stress sets out how we will work with the industry to harness the health, and also the business benefits, of better stress management.
-We are looking for a comprehensive three tier approach to managing stress, which gives sufficient priority to preventing stress through organisational changes and job design, supported by good practice interventions to help individuals to stay well and at work .
+Our position paper on work related stress sets out how we will work with the industry to harness the health and business benefits of better stress management.
+We are looking for a comprehensive three tier approach to managing stress, which gives sufficient priority to preventing stress through organisational changes and job design, supported by good practice interventions to help individuals stay well and at work.
 PDF, 1,006 Kb

 We are keen to see rail employers take these steps because: